akiarostami/sveltekit-tailwind-blog-starter/README.md

 ## About Sveltekit Tailwind Blog Starter

-I've been looking for a good, flexible template for [SvelteKit](https://kit.svelte.dev/) / [Tailwind CSS](https://tailwindcss.com/), but all templates I found were either too simple. missing some needed features, or were too difficult to customize (or both).
+I've been looking for a good, flexible template for [SvelteKit](https://kit.svelte.dev/) / [Tailwind CSS](https://tailwindcss.com/), but all the templates I found were either too simple, missing some needed features, or were too difficult to customize (or both).
 I loved [Timothy Lin](https://github.com/timlrx/)'s simple but feature-rich [Tailwind Nextjs Started Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog), so I decided to port that to SvelteKit, and add a few things I needed, including [Netlify CMS](https://www.netlifycms.org/), dynamic [Open Graph](https://ogp.me/) image (og:image) support.

 This is my first attempt to write something in SvelteKit. **Most probably, I won't be maintaining this template much, and won't be adding features to it.** Feel free to grab a copy and use it as you wish.